Acinolynx/Acinolynx/README.md

 - 👋 Hi, I’m @Acinolynx
 - 👀 I’m interested in Game Development.
-- 🌱 I’m currently learning C# language, and how to make a game from scratch.
+- 🌱 I’m currently learning how to make a game from scratch.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : kuzumarentaro@gmail.com

 <!---